kubernetes/website/content/zh-cn/docs/reference/using-api/api-concepts.md

 <!--
-When using `resourceVersionMatch=NotOlderThan` and limit is set, clients must handle HTTP 410 "Gone" responses.
+When using `resourceVersionMatch=NotOlderThan` and limit is set, clients must handle HTTP `410 Gone` responses.
 For example, the client might retry with a newer `resourceVersion` or fall back to `resourceVersion=""`.

 When using `resourceVersionMatch=Exact` and `limit` is unset, clients must